WHY DEBATE

 ▼ What is Public Forum (PF) Debate?

-PF Debate is a team debate format where two teams of two students argue for or against a resolution, focusing on logic, evidence, and persuasive speaking.
+PF Debate is a team debate format where two teams of two students each argue for or against a predetermined resolution.
+Winning PF rounds requires a unique combination of logic, evidence, and persuasive speaking.

-▼ Why PF Debate Is the Most Popular Format?
+▼ Why Is Public Forum the Most Popular Debate Format?

 ▼ What Is a Resolution in PF?

-The resolution is the statement (debate topic) that teams debate for or against, usually focused on current events or policy issues.
+The resolution is the debate topic that teams argue for or against.
+PF debate topics usually focus on current real-world policy issues or events.

 ▼ How Do Teams Prepare for PF Debates?

-▼ Best Prep Tips 3 Days Before a Tournament?
+▼ Any Prep Tips 3 Days Before a Tournament?

-Strategy is very important.
-Teams decide which arguments to prioritize, how to respond, and how to maximize scoring opportunities.
+Strategy is extremely important.
+Teams decide which arguments to prioritize, how to respond, and how to maximize paths to the ballot.

 Tournament Topics